The Waters Edge Board of Directors sends a monthly news flash to residents

 EV Parking - We’ve come a long way in a short period of time.
 We went from thinking the empty EV charging spots were wasteful, to now getting complaints that the spots are full when residents need to charge.
 Please be mindful that the EV parking spots should only be used for active charging.
 If you use the spots just to park your EV, others that need charging won’t be afforded the opportunity to use the spots.

-EV Users - There is now a brief questionnaire on our Water’s Edge website to voluntarily enter your contact information.
+There is now a brief questionnaire on our Water’s Edge website for EV users to voluntarily enter your contact information.
 The information will only be shared among those who use the chargers.
 This is intended for easy access for you to contact other users in order to coordinate the use of the chargers.
-Click HERE for the form.

 Street Light Update: The Board has decided, after many months of information gathering, to renew our contract with BGE.
 Final choices on the fixtures are being reviewed now by the board, so we can implement the contract.
 BGE will handle removal of the current fixtures and installation and maintenance of the new ones.
 We're looking forward to having new, uniform lighting across the neighborhood.